Capstone-Projects-2022-Spring/project-audibleon/README.md

 * Text to ASL feature does not give output in 'true' ASL form; to be more accurate to the needs of the deaf community, a robust natural language processing algorithm would need to be developed to capture the variety of grammatical rules used in constructing ASL sentences.
 * Deaf users in the chat room are unable to text their communication to other users and are limited only to the translated output from both the alphabet and the CNN models.
 * Login flashed message does not appear on Translate page immediately after logging in, but instead appears on next page that is accessed right after leaving the Translate page.
+* Mobile App: Sign up and login functionality are not connected to the database, therefore they are not functional.
+* Mobile App: Translation on the page after the 'start translation' button is clicked is not displaying output of letter detection to the screen, however it is detecting the different letters in the background.
+* Mobile App: both the search and menu icons on the action bar are not functional
+* Mobile App: User bio information can not be changed and Need Help? link does not work.
+* Mobile App: Text to ASL button begins a hardcoded set of videos to demonstrate proof of concept.
+It does not however actually use the text entered to display relating videos.
+* Mobile App: Save and Share buttons are not functional
+* Mobile App: Web Application no longer is accessible due to the running instance being closed
+* Mobile App: In joining Zoom meetings, you can not join meetings which only permit users from a specific organization.

 ***
 <a name = "technologies"></a>
 ## Technologies
 * Jupyter Notebook for training and testing models
 * Pycharm IDE
+* Android Studio

 ### Libraries
 Many libraries were utilized in the development of this project, and can be found in the ```requirements.txt``` file within the repository.